LavalleeAdamLab/PASKMotifFinder/README.md

-# PolyPhosphoFinder
+# PASKMotifFinder

-A PASK Motif as defined by [Bentley-DeSousa et al.](https://doi.org/10.1016/j.celrep.2018.02.104) is a protein sequence of 20 amino acid length that is made up of at least 75% aspartate (D), glutamate (E), serine (S), and lysine (K) residues and contains at least one lysine .
+A PASK Motif as defined by [Bentley-DeSousa et al.](https://doi.org/10.1016/j.celrep.2018.02.104) is a protein sequence of 20 amino acid length that is made up of at least 75% aspartate (D), glutamate (E), serine (S), and lysine (K) residues and contains at least one lysine.
 Such motifs are a likely site of lysine polyphosphorylation: the non-covalent binding of inorganic polyphosphate (PolyP) chains on a lysine residue.
 These post-translational modifications have been linked to stress responses and cellular regulation in bacteria and yeast, and many PASK-containing proteins share homologs in higher eukaryotes.
 Identifying PASK motifs in humans and other organisms is a critical step for investigating the biological roles of polyphosphorylation and uncovering conserved regulatory mechanisms that can be exploited for therapeutic strategies.

-The PolyPhosphoFinder is a Java tool for identifying PASK motif regions in protein sequences.
+The PASKMotifFinder is a Java tool for identifying PASK motif regions in protein sequences.
 The program reads protein sequences from a FASTA file and uses a 20 amino acid size sliding window to find sequence regions where DESK amino acids make up 75% or more of the sequence and contain at least one K residue.
 With PolyPhosphoFinder_Expand, the motif region can additionally be dynamically expanded to include adjacent residues until the ratio of DESK amino acids no longer satisfies the threshold.
 Both programs output a text file of the protein sequences where a PASK motif was found, with the motif region highlighted.

 ## Dependencies